Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-826-reworking_search.md

 }
 ```

-The post-filter is transfomed to Elastic compliant DSL and amended to the query request payload.
+The post-filter is transformed to Elastic compliant DSL and amended to the query request payload.
 The resulting payload that passed-through to Elastic is as follows:

 ```
 {